aayushkumarjvs/deep-learning-with-python-notebooks/README.md

 Numpy
 Tensorflow
 Matplotlib
-which are all we need to run CNPs.
+which are all we need to run this repo.

 Alternative you can open the .ipynb file using Jupyter notebook.
 If you do this you will also have to set up a local kernel that includes Tensorflow.